ast-grep/ast-grep.github.io/website/catalog/typescript/migrate-xstate-v5.md

 The example shows how ast-grep can use various features like [utility rule](/guide/rule-config/utility-rule.html), [transformation](/reference/yaml/transformation.html) and [multiple rule in single file](/reference/playground.html#test-multiple-rules) to automate the migration.
 Each rule has a clear and descriptive `id` field that explains its purpose.

-For more information, you can use [@ast-grep-bot](https://discord.gg/4YZjf6htSQ) to provide more detailed explanation for each rule.
+For more information, you can use [Codemod AI](https://app.codemod.com/studio?ai_thread_id=new) to provide more detailed explanation for each rule.

 ```yaml
 id: migrate-import-name